Rita Deanin Abbey: Public art

 Abbey's works on display around Las Vegas include stained glass windows and large-scale sculptures, as well as a bust of Flora Dungan in the Humanities building at UNLV and a plexiglass mural in a University Medical Center building.

-In 1971 Abbey completed "Wall of Creation", a 20 × 40 ft mural made of polyester resin and fiberglass, for Temple Beth Sholom in Las Vegas.
+In 1971 Abbey completed Wall of Creation, a 20 × 40 ft mural made of polyester resin and fiberglass, for Temple Beth Sholom in Las Vegas.
 The rear-illuminated, translucent mural consists of twenty-three panels and uses the Menorah, a Judaic symbol of enlightenment, as the basis for its shape.
 When Temple Beth Sholom moved in 2000, Abbey was again commissioned to design a 16-piece series of stained glass windows for the main sanctuary of the new temple.
-The series, titled "Isiah Stained Glass Windows", was later published by Abbey as a book of prints.
-"Wall of Creation" was preserved from the original temple and is currently on display in the Rita Deanin Abbey Museum.
+The series, titled "Isaiah Stained Glass Windows", was later published by Abbey as a book of prints.
+Wall of Creation was preserved from the original temple and is currently on display in the Rita Deanin Abbey Art Museum.

-The Las Vegas–Clark County Library District commissioned Abbey in 1993 to create a sculpture for the Summerlin Library and Performing Arts Center, "Spirit Tower."
-At 20 ft tall and weighing over 10 tons (9 t), "Spirit Tower" became Abbey's largest-ever sculpture.
+The Las Vegas–Clark County Library District commissioned Abbey in 1993 to create a sculpture for the Summerlin Library and Performing Arts Center, Spirit Tower.
+At 20 ft tall and weighing over 10 tons (9 t), Spirit Tower became Abbey's largest-ever sculpture.
 In designing it, Abbey aimed to emulate the mountains visible on the horizon in Summerlin.

-Due to its size and location at a public library, "Spirit Tower" has become Abbey's most locally well-recognized piece.
-In an early 2020 poll, Nevada Public Radio named "Spirit Tower" as among the best public art off of the Strip.
+Due to its size and location at a public library, Spirit Tower has become Abbey's most locally well-recognized piece.
+In an early 2020 poll, Nevada Public Radio named Spirit Tower as among the best public art off of the Strip.

 Paintings

-Abbey's painting “Dawn at Arches” (1957) is mentioned in her first husband's novel The Brave Cowboy and appears in the background of the film adaptation starring Kirk Douglas.
+Abbey's painting Dawn at Arches (1957) is mentioned in her first husband's novel The Brave Cowboy and appears in the background of the film adaptation starring Kirk Douglas.

-“Bridge Mountain” (1974), a five-panel, 10 × 30 ft mural was on display in the lobby of The Judy Bayley Theatre at UNLV for 20 years.
+Bridge Mountain (1974), a five-panel, 10 × 30 ft mural was on display in the lobby of The Judy Bayley Theatre at UNLV for 20 years.
 Abbey intended the piece to evoke the motion of the female figure and the notion of recurring rhythmic cycles.
 After the painting was reported to have been damaged, Abbey requested its return to her collection.
-The mural is now on permanent display in the Rita Deanin Abbey Museum.
+The mural is now on permanent display in the Rita Deanin Abbey Art Museum.

 Awards and exhibitions

-In 1986, Abbey received the Governor’s Seventh Annual Visual Arts Award for the State of Nevada.
+In 1986, Abbey received the Governor's Seventh Annual Visual Arts Award for the State of Nevada.
 After her nearly five decades of working in Las Vegas, the City of Las Vegas Office of Cultural Affairs Las Vegas Arts Commission awarded her a Lifetime Achievement Award for Excellence in the Arts in 2012.